Albert-91/BARF-o-bot/README.md

 # BARF-o-bot

 This repo contains the BARF-o-bot sources based on Rasa framework.
+BARF-o-bot is a specialist in BARF dogs diet based on raw meat.
+Currently his abilities are:
+*  calculating of products to buy, where input of this calculation is amount of meat
+*  smalltalk

+Chatbot's training data and responses are only in polish language.

+If you want to try it then go to [Messenger](https://www.messenger.com/t/105119554259120).

 ## Procedures